4.10 Intangible Assets

 The AICPA Accounting & Valuation Guide Assets Acquired to Be Used in

-Research and Development Activities outlines
+Research and Development Activities (the

-best practices for the recognition and measurement
+“guide”) outlines best practices for the

-combination or an asset acquisition.
-While the
+acquired in a business combination or an asset

-guide focuses primarily on the software,
+acquisition.
+While the guide focuses primarily on

-electronic devices, and pharmaceutical industries,
+the software, electronic devices, and

-it is a useful reference for recognizing and
+pharmaceutical industries, it is a useful

-measuring acquired IPR&D assets in all
+IPR&D assets in all industries.
+The guide

-industries.
-The guide indicates that both of the
+indicates that both of the following conditions

-asset to be recognized in a business combination:
+recognized in a business combination:

 -